What to do if your parent or spouse refuses to stop driving

 The benefit is that your older adult won't blame you for taking their license away.
 Instead, they'll be angry with the DMV.

-If you don’t feel comfortable filing a DMV report, speak confidentially with their doctor and share your concerns.
+If you don’t feel comfortable filing a DMV report, speak confidentially with your doctor and share your concerns.
 Ask the doctor to write a letter that you can take to the DMV.

 2. Use Alzheimer’s or dementia forgetfulness to your advantage